pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_60.md

    * a list of all pre-existing rights to the results or parts of the results or a declaration stating that there are no such pre-existing rights, as provided for in Article II.13.4 (Annex IV);
    * relevant progress report or deliverable result, as stated in the specific contract.

-2. The contracting authority must approve the submitted documents or deliverables and pay within **60 days from receipt of the invoice**.
+2. The contracting authority must approve the submitted documents or deliverables and pay within **60 days from receipt of the invoice.**

 3. If the contracting authority has observations to make, it must send them to the contractor (or leader in the case of a joint tender) and suspend the time limit for payment in accordance with Article II.21.7.
 The contractor (or leader in the case of a joint tender) has fifteen days to submit additional information or corrections or a new version of the documents if the contracting authority requires it.
 4. The contracting authority must give its approval and pay within the remainder of the time-limit indicated in point (2.) unless it rejects partially or fully the submitted documents or deliverables.

 ## I.6.4.
 Performance guarantee